Tom Petty & the Heartbreakers ‘Long After Dark (Deluxe Edition)’, album cover

 The administrators of Petty’s recorded legacy have kept a firm grip on releases after his untimely 2017 demise.
 A handful of slick, classy packages have appeared, ranging from multi-disc gatherings of rarities and live performances to extended re-issues of his most popular works (Damn the Torpedoes and Wildflowers), remastered with extra material.

 But this enhanced copy of 1982s Long After Dark, released Oct.
 18, is slightly different.
 Although the 10- song album, Petty’s fifth, was a Top 10, gold selling item, it hasn’t attained the status of the two (1979s Torpedoes and Hard Promises from 1981) preceding it.
-While few would consider it a failure, especially since such iconic entries as “You Got Lucky,” with its MTV heavy rotation video, and the striking “Straight Into Darkness,” (a darker composition reflecting the recent divorce from his first wife), were included, Petty seemed to be treading artistic water, especially arriving after those two classics.
+While few would consider it a failure, especially since such iconic entries as “You Got Lucky,” with its MTV heavy rotation video, and the striking “Straight Into Darkness,” were included, Petty seemed to be treading artistic water, especially arriving after those two classics.

 We get a chance to weigh in on that, since they are now officially available on the second platter, along with rare live in the studio performances for French TV and other leftovers.
 While a few such as the strummy ballad “Never Be You,” a #1 country hit for Rosanne Cash, should have made the cut, others like the mid-tempo pop of “Don’t Make Me Walk the Line” arguably deserved to be set aside.
 Regardless, even Petty’s lesser work during this fertile period is more accomplished than many other artist’s best, so everything needs to be kept in perspective.